 Vehicle Related Fines

 When driving a company vehicle, you are liable for any motoring or parking related offence and any related fines or points, associated with these offences.
 On receipt of a fine, the Company will pay the fine to prevent an escalation in fine amount, or appeal the fine as appropriate.
 Fines will be deducted in the pay period immediately following notification.
-Depending on the total cost of a fine, there may be an option to pay this back over a number of pay periods.
+Depending on the total cost of a fine, there may be an option to pay this back over a maximum of 2 pay periods.
 The agreement will then be confirmed in writing to you.

 If you receive a ‘ticket’ on your vehicle you must inform the company immediately so that an escalation in fine amount can be avoided, or an appeal lodged within the required timeframe.
 Any delay may result in you being liable to pay the higher fine amount.
 Should you wish to appeal a fine after payment of the fine, you must do this yourself and contact the ticket issuer.